Genetics and the Humoral Inherent Constitutions.

 and thus affect their health, even down the generations.

 fact like manner until the later part of the 17th. century, when

 an interest in what we would now regard as genetics, was

-In the 18th. century the Swiss Physiognomist
+In the 18th. century the Swiss Physiognomist Johann Lavater

-below).
-He also correlated these constitutions with Astrological
+also correlated these constitutions with Astrological influences

-to determine the inherent humoral influences in an individual.
+determine the inherent humoral influences in an individual.

 The Four Humoral

-Constitutions according to Johann Lavater (circa 1700 A.D.)
+Constitutions according to Johann Lavater (circa 1700

 The Rise of the Inherent Constitutions.

 The first researches in the area of human genotype

-classifications were undertaken by Dr. Francis Gall (1757 - 1858) of Austria.
+classifications were undertaken by Dr. Francis Gall (1757 -

-that would provide a psychosomatic connection
+classification that would provide a psychosomatic connection

 between the mental faculties and physical characteristics.

 cerebrocranial physiology) and on the genotype constitutions in

 the Mental Motive and the Vital constitutions.
 Over a period of

 years however, he and his student Spurzheim expanded upon these

 constitutions in their writings, and stimulated the interest of

 many others by their development of a comprehensive system of

 on a number of books, one of which: "Introduction au Cours de

-Physiologie de Cerveau" (Introductory
+Physiologie de Cerveau" (Introductory course on brain

 Another outstanding early 19th. century researcher into the

-human genotype classification was Dr. Jacques, who published
+human genotype classification was Dr. Jacques, who published a

-basic character types were proposed, which he termed the Sanguine,
+character types were proposed, which he termed the Sanguine,

 Lymphatic, Bilious and Nervous types.
 What made Dr. Jacques'

-researches particularly interesting was that he based his constitutions
+researches particularly interesting was that he based his

-Sanguine), the Muscular System, the
+(corresponding to Jacques' Sanguine), the Muscular System, the

 Osseous System and the Brain and Nervous System.